Beginner Makeup For The Everyday Woman: Easy Getting Started Guide

 Have skin concerns that need some camouflaging?
 Acne, dark marks, dark undereye circles, or signs of aging?
 Most of these can be hidden with concealer and strategic product placement.

 Trying to look younger?
 This can vary depending on age and how progressed your skin aging happens to be.
-I’ll go into more detail on this topic in future posts, but generally, this can be achieved through specific product choice, product formulation/type, and application techniques.
+I go into more detail on this topic in my makeup guide for women over 40, but generally, this can be achieved through specific product choice, product formulation/type, and application techniques.

-It can involve everything from the type of foundation used down to what you do for your eyebrows & lips.
+It can involve everything from the type of foundation you use all the way down to what you do for your eyebrows & lips.
 In fact, each product listed below has particular ways it can be used to make you appear younger.
 Want to know how to look younger using concealer?
-Check out this post (Tip #12) How To Use Concealer The Right Ways: Game-Changing Tricks & Expert Makeup Tips!
+Check out this post (Tip #12): How To Use Concealer The Right Ways: Game-Changing Tricks & Expert Makeup Tips!

 Are there any features you want to enhance?
-Do you want to bring out your eyes?
-Make your cheekbones pop?
+Do you want to bring out your eyes or make your cheekbones pop?

 So, let’s get to it, shall we?
 It’s time to pull it all together!
 Now, let’s focus on how to use some of your must-have products and tools together.